 - category S when the driving licence was acquired before 1 July 2006

-The definition of category T is new as of 1 January 2005.
+The definition of category T was changed as of 1 January 2005.
 Category T acquired for the first time after 1 January 2005 only confers driving entitlements for tractors with a maximum speed capability not exceeding 40 km/h.
 If a person wishes to drive a high-speed tractor (exceeding 40 km/h), the maximum authorised mass of the tractor must be checked to find out whether category B, C1 or C is required (i.e. whether the maximum authorised mass is 3,500 kg, 7,500 kg, or more).
 If you are going to tow a trailer with a maximum authorised mass exceeding 750 kg using a high-speed tractor, category BE, C1E or CE is required.
 The same applies to the driving of motorised equipment with a maximum speed capability of over 40 km/h.

 Driving entitlements acquired before 2005